London City Hall in the Docklands District; (c) Javier Martinez

 Pack headache and other medicines in your hand luggage.

 Drink a lot of water to prevent dehydration.
-Alcohol alone, caffeine and cola drinks are the worst things to drink on a long flight.
+Alcohol alone, caffeine, and cola drinks are the worst things to drink on a long flight.

 Wear regular pantyhose that fit you properly on long flights.
-Control top pantyhose may cause swelling in legs and ankles during the flight.
+Control top pantyhose may cause swelling in the legs and ankles during the flight.

 Circulation is very important.
 Make sure you walk around a little and keep your legs stretched out in front of you.
-For the economy traveler this may mean putting everything in the storage compartment above, with the exception of your purse.
+For the economy traveler, this may mean putting everything in the storage compartment above, with the exception of your purse.

-To get rest on flights, bring neck pillows and eye masks.
+Bring neck pillows and eye masks.

 Communication